Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 (within) similarity and low inter-cluster (between) similarity.

 Clustering algorithms typically require a distance (or similarity) metric^[Distance metrics are mathematical formulas to calculate the distance between two objects.
-For example, *Manhattan distance* is the distance a car would drive from one place to another place in a grid-based street system, whereas *Euclidian distance*
+For example, *Manhattan distance* is the distance a car would drive from one place to another place in a grid-based street system, whereas *Euclidean distance*
 (in two-dimensional space)
 is the “straight-line” distance between two points.] to generate clusters.
 They take a data set and a distance metric (and sometimes additional parameters), and they generate clusters based